4 recommended OTC drugs

 Causes

-Hashimoto's thyroiditis (most common), post thyroid surgery, post radioactive iodine, medications (lithium, amiodarone), iodine deficiency, congenital.
+Hashimoto thyroiditis (the most common), post thyroid surgery, post radioactive iodine, medications (lithium, amiodarone), iodine deficiency and congenital forms.

 Symptoms

-Fatigue, weight gain, cold intolerance, constipation, dry skin, hair loss, hoarse voice, depression, cognitive difficulties, bradycardia, periorbital oedema, heavy periods.
-Severe hypothyroidism (myxoedema) — an emergency.
+Fatigue, weight gain, cold intolerance, constipation, dry skin, hair loss, hoarse voice, depression, cognitive difficulties, bradycardia, eyelid edema and heavy menstrual periods.
+Severe hypothyroidism (myxedema) is a medical emergency.

 Diagnosis